touist/touist/INSTALL.md

 windows!
 After installing cygwin, please refer to `ci/appveyor-script.sh` for the different build steps.

-## What are the `jbuild` files?
+## What are the `dune` files?

-As you probably noticed, there are many files named `jbuild`.
-These files contain the instructions so that `jbuilder` can builder everything.
+As you probably noticed, there are many files named `dune`.
+These files contain the instructions so that `dune` can builder everything.
 I know that it is using s-expressions and that people prefer json or yaml (to be fair, me too) and that there is no syntax highlighting or anything.
-But `jbuilder` is very nice and more importantly, fast and maintained.
+But `dune` is very nice and more importantly, fast and maintained.

 ----------